We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 FAB CBD says these are made with CBD isolate, making them a good choice for anyone who wants to avoid THC.
 However, the COA shows the chews include a terpene, meaning they may align better with broad-spectrum CBD.

-There are only 30 servings in each bottle, meaning if you want to take one per day, you’ll have to purchase a new bottle every month.
+There are only 30 servings in each bottle.
+This means that if you want to take one per day, you’ll have to purchase a new bottle every month.
 They could get a little pricey after a while.

 This topical cream has a blood orange scent thanks to the natural essential oil.
 To use, simply apply it as you would any other lotion.
 In addition to CBD, it contains hydrating ingredients like aloe vera, cocoa butter, and coconut oil.